horeaper/Kaleidoscope/NewFeatures.md

 100'0000'0000UL
 123_456_789
-3.14_15____926f     // only underscores can be used consecutively 0xFF'FF_FF'FF       // yes you can mix them
+3.14_15____926f     // only underscores can be used consecutively 0xFF'FF_FF'FF       // yes you can mix them!
 ```

 Some WRONG (won't compile) examples: